-How to Check for Problems in Your uPVC Windows
+How to Check Problems in Your uPVC Windows

-Check hinges: Close your sash and check the hinge side.
-If there is a gap between the sash and the frame on the hinge side, than it is your hinges.
-All that is wrong is that your hinges are after wearing down and not pulling the sash in tight against the frame anymore.
+Close your sash and check the hinge side.
+If there is a gap between the sash and the frame on the hinge side, then it is your hinges.
+All that is wrong is that your hinges are wearing down and not pulling the sash in tight against the frame anymore.
 A new pair of hinges is needed.
-It only takes a few minutes and is not a big job, most people would be able to do this job themselves, and most window companies will do it for you.
+It only takes a few minutes and is not a big job.
+Most people would be able to do this job themselves, and most window companies will do it for you.

-Check lock: Close your sash, and on the inside, slide a credit card between the sash and the frame.
+Close your sash, and on the inside, slide a credit card between the sash and the frame.
 The card should fit tight and shouldn't be easy to move around.
 If not, then you more than likely are getting a draft.
-All that is needed here is a small adjustment to you lock and it will tighten up the seal.
-Almost anyone would be able to do this job; all that is need is a set of allen keys.
+All that is needed here is a small adjustment to your lock and it will tighten up the seal.
+Almost anyone would be able to do this job; all that is needed is a set of Allen keys.

-Check if sash has dropped: This problem affects windows that have a side swing opening, the type that open like a door.
-Close your sash and look at the top corner above the handle.
-Move slightly, and if you can see daylight, then that means it has dropped.
-Also check that the sash is fitting equal with the frame.
+Also, check that the sash is fitting equally with the frame.
 If it has shifted down at the handle side, then your sash may be dropping.
 Most sashes will drop a bit without affecting the overall performance of the window, but if it keeps dropping, that is when the problems start.

-How to Fix a uPVC Window That's Not Closing Properly
+How to Adjust uPVC Windows Not Closing Properly

 If you want to have a go at fixing any of these problems yourself, below is a guide to help you get it sorted.